nighostchris/gymlog/README.md

 ### Traps during development
 1. When using vue-router, the VueRouter object created need to be named as router before passing it to Vue instance and make use of it.
 Otherwise "Uncaught TypeError: Cannot read property 'matched' of undefined" will appear.
+2. Vue-router history mode will only work when the setting of server is correct.
+For Netlify case, we need to add the _redirect file.
+3. The property of "publicPath: './'" needs to be set in vue.config.js in order for webpack to load js and css file into index.html corrctly